LSOffice/python_socket_utils/README.md

 **socket_utils**

-Utilities for setting up a server/client with python socket module
+Utilities for setting up a server/client with python socket module.
+I have no plans to upload this to PYPI unless requested

 Receive and Send Server Example:
 ```